RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Borrowers obliged to obtain advice and provide signed:
         - Certificate of Financial Advice; and
         - Certificate of Legal Advice.
-      - that the certificates were mere “window dressing”.
+      - that the certificates were mere "window dressing".
         - ...
 The certificates might also be seen to have been a precautionary artifice designed to prevent an inference that the respondents were wilfully blind to the obvious danger to the appellant.
       - [49] ...
 Indeed, one might regard the deployment of such artifices in a context where the lender or its agent deliberately distances itself from evidence that must confirm the dangerous nature of the transaction for the borrower or its guarantor as evidence pointing to an exploitative state of mind on the part of the lender.
 (282, Kiefel CJ, Keane and Gleeson JJ)
   - REMEDY for undue influence remedy